 For children who deliberately choose not to follow the Golden Rules resulting in the new Risk Assessment measures/changes becoming compromised, you will be called to collect your child from school immediately.
-Whilst staff will undertake reasonable endeavours to meet the social, emotional and behavioural needs of pupils, whilst themselves adhering to the measures outlined in the Risk Assessment, acts of non-compliance by children, or behaviours that put others (children and/or staff) at risk will be taken extremely seriously.
+Whilst staff will undertake reasonable endeavours to meet the social, emotional and behavioural needs of pupils, whilst themselves adhering to the measures outlined in the Risk Assessment, behaviours (intentional or not) that put others (children and/or staff) at risk will be taken extremely seriously.
 Biting, spitting, hitting, pushing, kicking or refusal to follow adult instruction will result in a phone call home and you will be asked to collect your child immediately - we do not have additional staff to keep your child in school.
-Following a single incident, we will need to consider if school is the right environment for your child's success and well-being at this time.
 You need to ensure that we are able to get hold of you or one of your three emergency contacts.
 The safety of all at this time has to be the priority and we will be rigorous in following this guidance.

 We very much appreciate that this is a challenging time for everyone.
-Now more than ever, we are asking for your support to ensure our Golden Rules are respected and followed.
+Now more than ever, we are asking for your support that the changes we're making to school life for the safety of each other, are respected by the children.